AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---

-When I plan, I work on the scope of my test.
-Making my test simple but meaningful, one of the risk is to test the state instead of the behavior.

 When I commit, I add, commit and push to [Github](https://github.com), is helps to save the different version of my work, working alone or in a group.
 I can also take more risk when I find new solution because a saved version of the working code exists.
+So, here it is important to write meaningful and consistent message when I commit.

-After 15 minutes working on writing some code to implement a test, it is good to step back and wonder if the test we are doing is the good one in term of what we are testing and of how much we are testing, this is why it is recommended to remove all our changes since our last commit (revert) and simplify our test.
+After 15 minutes working on writing some code to implement a test, it is good to step back and wonder if the test we are doing is the good one in term of what we are testing and of how much we are testing, this is why it is recommended to remove all our changes since our last commit , 'revert', and 'simplify' our test.

 We can see how the 'Unit test' is defined by the 'Feature test error'.
 In the example taken earlier, the first error would be that we don't have a class Account.